 What's Cooking: Goat Coconut Curry, Roasted Tofu & Eggplant, Simple Roast Chicken, Fettuccine Carbonara with Porgy & Shrimp

-Grant was out of the week before last, so I got by on all the leftovers from the weekend before he left.
+Grant was out of town the week before last, so I got by on all the leftovers from the weekend before he left.
 It should be extremely obvious to me, but there’s a lot more food when he’s not eating it, too! ;-)

 So then he got back last Friday and I was ready to cook a bunch more for the next week.